tripglass/jaipuroxy/README.md

 ### API Support

 Gemini has a different API than e.g. OpenRouter.
 JAI does not support Gemini's request/response format out of the box, so this proxy does the translation.

-Reasoning is enabled via selected model - either you're using `flash` (which does not reason) or `pro` (which does).
+### Reasoning

+Reasoning behaviour depends on the used model:

+- `pro` always reasons, so it does not have to be enabled.
+- `flash-lite` is incapable of reasoning.
+- `flash` can be made to reason circumstantially via prompt, or forced by allotting a certain amount of reasoning tokens to the request.

+The API of this proxy experimentally offers the option to set the used reasoning tokens to a specific number, which should work for `flash` and `pro`.
+This should force reasoning in `flash` (although it will likely not reason on the same level as `pro`).
+While reasoning is always active for `pro`, this can serve to fine-tune reasoning effort and total tokens (i.e. cost).

 ### Unblock Content Filters